AnggaSOC/Cyber/Offensive Security/README.md

 # Offensive Security Projects

-**1. Email Phishing Analysis**
+**1. Network Security : Nmap**

-  * **Responsibility** : Identifying and analyzing malicious content in phishing emails targeting employees and company executives: fraudulent emails, malicious files, etc.
+  * **Responsibility** : Perform a server network scan test and see what ports are open, what services are running, etc.

-  * **Tools** : Internet browser, VirusTotal, Kali Linux terminal
+  * **Tools** : Nmap

-  * **Findings** : Phishing emails targeting employees and company executives differ in their approach—in terms of tactics, methods, and objectives.
+  * **Findings** : The FTP service port is open.
+FTP login attempts fail, but this is a vulnerability worth noting.
+This vulnerability can be exploited by attackers if not immediately noticed.

   <a href="https://github.com/AnggaSOC/Cyber/tree/main/Defensive%20Security/Email%20Phishing%20Analysis"><kbd>View Detail</kbd></a>